Updated by Rachel in April 2026 with latest data and new info

 6) Meeting local marine life

-It's not only backpackers that are lured to the beauty of the reef; 134 species of shark and rays, six of the world's most endangered sea turtle species, 3000 different varieties of molluscs and sponges, 630 types of starfish and sea urchins, 215 bird species AND over 30 species of rare marine animals including dugongs call this reef home.
-Did you get all that?
+It is not only travellers who are drawn to the reef.
+The Great Barrier Reef supports one of the most biodiverse marine ecosystems on Earth: 134 species of sharks and rays, six of the world's seven sea turtle species (several endangered), more than 3,000 varieties of molluscs and sponges, 630 types of echinoderms including starfish and sea urchins, 215 bird species, and over 30 species of rare marine mammals including dugongs.
+Every snorkel and dive is its own wildlife encounter.

 8) Australia's most spectacular sunsets

-Do you want to experience all that the Great Barrier Reef has to offer?
+Ready to make it happen?
+Explore all that the Great Barrier Reef has to offer.